mkurzydlowski/ewp-specs-api-imobilities/endpoints/get.md

 format.

-### `receiving_hei_id` (required)

-SCHAC ID of the receiving HEI of the mobilities.
-This parameter MUST be required by the server even if the server covers only a single institution.

 ### `omobility_id` (repeatable, required)

 A list of identifiers (no more than `<max-omobility-ids>` items) of mobilities which the client wants to retrieve information on.
-All of these mobilities should be the mobilities of which the HEI provided in the `receiving_hei_id` parameter is the receiving partner of (otherwise, they will be ignored).
+All of these mobilities should be the mobilities of which the HEI covered by the caller is the receiving partner of (otherwise, they will be ignored).

 Note, that mobilities in this API are identified by their *outgoing* mobility identifiers.
 These are the identifiers supplied by the sending HEI.
 This means